 Immediately inform the proctor, who will contact SysTech staff.
 If any hardware/software problems occur during the exam, you must start hand-writing the exam.
 Standard blue books will be available in the exam room.
 In that case, the professor will be given the typed part of the exam plus the blue book part.
 No additional time will be given to complete the exam even if there are problems during the exam with hardware/software.
 Generally, our experience has been that most technical problems can be solved within a few minutes.

 When you finish the exam, your answer file will automatically upload to a secure server once you connect to the internet.
 Authorized law school personnel will access your exam file and print out the exam.
 (It is impossible to print out the exam without specialized software that only authorized law school personnel will have.)
 Unless otherwise directed by the professor, the standard for printing will be double-spaced and the default font is Arial 11 pt.

-Students who have fully registered with ExamSoft by the November 29 deadline may return to the website and re-download the software, if necessary.
-Students who experience computer problems after November 30 should notify the Graduate Program of any difficulties.
+Students who have fully registered with ExamSoft by the November 22 deadline may return to the website and re-download the software, if necessary.
+Students who experience computer problems after November 22 should notify the Registrar's Office of any difficulties.
 (Students who have already downloaded an exam file when their computer crashed will require an adjustment to their account before they can re-download the exam file.)